Robert Hanssen

 Hanssen was arrested on February 18, 2001, at Foxstone Park, near his home in the Washington, D.C., suburb of Vienna, Virginia, after leaving a package of classified materials at a dead drop site.
-He was charged with selling U.S. intelligence documents to the Soviet Union and subsequently Russia for more than $1.4 million in cash and diamonds over 22 years.
+He was charged with selling U.S. intelligence documents to the Soviet Union and subsequently Russia for more than $1.4 million in cash, diamonds and Rolex watches over twenty-two years.
 To avoid the death penalty, Hanssen pleaded guilty to 14 counts of espionage and one of conspiracy to commit espionage.
-He was sentenced to 15 life terms without the possibility of parole.
+He was sentenced to 15 life terms without the possibility of parole and was incarcerated at ADX Florence until his death in 2023.

 Early life

-Robert Hanssen was born in Chicago, Illinois, to a Lutheran family who lived in the Norwood Park neighborhood.
-He is of Norwegian descent.
-His father, Howard, a Chicago police officer, was allegedly emotionally abusive to Hanssen during his childhood.
-He graduated from William Howard Taft High School in 1962 and then attended Knox College in Galesburg, Illinois, where he earned a bachelor's degree in chemistry in 1966.
+Hanssen was born in Chicago, Illinois, to a Lutheran family that lived in the Norwood Park neighborhood.
+His father, Howard (died 1993), a Chicago police officer, was allegedly emotionally abusive to Hanssen during his childhood.
+Hanssen graduated from William Howard Taft High School in 1962 and attended Knox College in Galesburg, Illinois, where he earned a bachelor's degree in chemistry in 1966.

-Hanssen applied for a cryptographer job in the National Security Agency but was rebuffed due to budget setbacks.
-He enrolled in dental school at Northwestern University but switched his focus to business after three years.
+Hanssen applied for a cryptography job at the National Security Agency following his college graduation but was turned down due to budget constraints.
+He enrolled in dental school at Northwestern University, but he switched his focus to business after three years.
 Hanssen received an MBA in accounting and information systems in 1971 and took a job with an accounting firm.
 He quit after one year and joined the Chicago Police Department as an internal affairs investigator, specializing in forensic accounting.
-In January 1976, he left the police department to join the Federal Bureau of Investigation (FBI).
+In January 1976, Hanssen left the Chicago police to join the Federal Bureau of Investigation (FBI).

 Hanssen met Bernadette "Bonnie" Wauck, a staunch Roman Catholic, while attending dental school at Northwestern.
-The couple married in 1968, and Hanssen converted from Lutheranism to his wife's Catholicism.
-Hanssen later joined the Catholic organization Opus Dei with like-minded individuals.
+The couple married in 1968, and Hanssen converted from Lutheranism to Catholicism.